This action is for NT Residents Only

 The economic stakes have risen too, with Queensland challenging the Top End as the “Barra Capital of Australia”.

-Urge the CLP Government to allocate money in the 2026 budget, to safeguard our Top End lifestyle, maintain a sustainable tourism industry and protect our threatened species.
+We must ensure the CLP Government buys out commercial barramundi gillnet licenses, to safeguard our Top End lifestyle, maintain a sustainable tourism industry and protect our threatened species.